 Closing – consists of those processes performed to conclude all activities across all Project Management Process Groups to formally complete the project, phase or contractual obligations.

-Monitoring and Controlling – consists of those processes required to track, review, and orchestrate the progress and performance of the project.
+Control – consists of those processes required to track, review, and orchestrate the progress and performance of the project.

 These Process Groups are independent of application areas or industry.
 They are not Project Phases; all Process Groups may be conducted within a single phase; the individual Process Groups and processes are often iterated within a project and may not need to be performed in a particular order.